beyondchan28/beyondchan28/README.md

 ## Hi there :wave:
-Hi, im Chandra Gunawan.
+Im Chandra Gunawan.
 A game programmer geek from <mark>Malang, Indonesia</mark>  :video_game: :computer:

 - 🔭 I’m currently working on my mobile game with two other people.
 - 🌱 I’m currently learning to make my own 2D game engine with SFML and C++.
 Learn about the math and technique behind game engine.